flowfelis/Facebook-ChatBot/README.md

 * bot: Interesting.
 Ok.

 #### mood
-If user types 'mood', bot will return it's mood(positive, negative, neutral) with the mood level number.
+If user types 'mood', bot will return it's mood(positive, negative, neutral) along with the mood level number.
 * user: mood
 * bot: positive / Mood Level: 1

-## How to run it locally?
+## Why don't you run it on your local machine?
+### Just follow the instructions
 * clone this repo
 * install ngrok
 * run ngrok server like: ```./ngrok http 5000```